MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 #### Auto Scale to Anchor

-When an entity has "Avatar Attachable" set to "Anchor" there is a setting available: "Auto Scale to Anchor". <mark>The authors of this document are unsure what it does</mark>.
+When an entity has "Avatar Attachable" set to "Anchor" there is a setting available: "Auto Scale to Anchor".
+When enabled, the attached item will have its [scale](#scale) changed when it is [attached](#avatar-attachable) to fit the anchor it has been attached to.
+This setting makes it easier to support avatars of different shapes and styles.
+When the entity is *detached* it will be [scaled](#scale) back to its intrinsic size, its scale automatically becoming (1,1,1).

 ## Attach to 2D screen
 This toggle causes the attachable entity to become **screen-attached**.
 This means the entity's transformation will match the camera transformation.
 The transformation can be offset by setting the 2D Screen Position, 2D Screen Rotation, and 2D Screen Scale.